Tolga0342/deploying-project-CSS-advanced/README.md

 - Flexbox

 #local installation:
-1. copy the repository link
-2. open (windows) terminal
+1. copy the repository link and open (windows) terminal
-3. choose your directory to clone repository, for example --> C:\Users\Gebruiker\Desktop\
+2. choose your directory to clone repository, for example --> C:\Users\Gebruiker\Desktop\
-4. enter following command --> git clone https://github.com/Tolga0342/deploying-project-CSS-advanced.git
+3. enter following command --> git clone https://github.com/Tolga0342/deploying-project-CSS-advanced.git
-5. navigate to the directory where cloned repository is, for example --> C:\Users\Gebruiker\Desktop\deploying-project-CSS-advanced
+4. navigate to the directory where repository is, for example --> C:\Users\Gebruiker\Desktop\deploying-project-CSS-advanced
-6. enter following command to open VScode --> code .
+5. enter following command in (windows) terminal to open VScode --> code .
-7. if not applicable download the live server extension
+6. if not applicable download the live server extension
-8. open index.html file
-9. click the right mouse button and select open with live server to view the project.
+7. open index.html file, click the right mouse button and select open with live server to view the project.